Farica Mofidi

 .

-Farhad Mofidi is a computer security scholar and a professional in the field of cybersecurity and security engineering.
+Dr. Farhad Mofidi is a computer security scholar and a professional in the field of cybersecurity and security engineering.
 Me tekivu mai na gauna a yaco kina me dua na dauvolaivola (blogger) yabaki tinivakacaca mai Persiana, he has had to deal with censorship, vakasaqani ni matanitu, kei na kena sa vakatotolotaki tikoga na kena vakatovotovotaki na komupiuta.

 Mai na Noqu Blog